 Urologists could be considered as the plumbers of the human body.
 They deal with urinary tract conditions in both men and women and they also treat the reproductive system in men, which some may describe as ‘Genito-Urinary Surgery’.

+So, exactly what do urologists treat?
 Below is a list of some of the potential problems and conditions that would require advice and/or treatment from a Urologist.

 Kidneys: Growth both benign and malignant, stones, infections, birth defects, obstruction